OtherAndrew/jellyCTF-writeups/web/factory_clicker.md

 ![factory_clicker website](./images/factory_clicker.png "factory_clicker")

+## Solution

-**Solution**: With the network tab open in Chrome devtools, I saw that a POST request with the increment amount is sent whenever I clicked the pipe.
+With the network tab open in Chrome devtools, I saw that a POST request with the increment amount is sent whenever I clicked the pipe.

 Send a POST request for 500,000,000,001 pipes using CURL: